tartley/gloopy/README.txt

   new entries in the .faces collection.
 However, MultiShapes provide many of these attributes by using generators to form a composite stream of their children.
 I guess I ought to make all shape modifiers functional.
-- The supplied 'directional lighting' shader is broken - rotating an object does not modify the apparent illumination of its surfaces.
 - No attempt is made to handle textures.
 All faces are plain colors.
 - We don't currently handle multiple shaders within a single scene.